tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 Depending on what you want to do with the metric, you will name your files slightly different things.
 If your metric is normalized, like population density, you would have it as `n1.csv`.
 If your metric is raw, like population, you would name it `r1.csv`.
 If your metric is going to be re-normalized (i.e. weighted average), you would need the denominator or units for the normalization.
 That would be `d1.csv`.
 The number in these names is just a unique number for that metric - it can be anything you set in your `config.js`.

-These CSV's are converted into JSON files when the project is built.
+The CSV's are converted into JSON files by running `gulp datagen`.

 **Tip 1: CSV column case sensitivity**